Chromosome Stability Group

 Principal Investigator, Chromosome Stability Group

-The Chromosomal Stability Group (CSG) integrates mechanisms and genetic controls of genome stability with environmental factors and stress signaling to better understand their complex contributions to human health.
-Using budding yeast and human cell models, CSG focuses on genome maintenance and natural or environmental challenges to chromosome stability.
+The Chromosomal Stability Group integrates mechanisms and genetic controls of genome stability with environmental factors and stress signaling to better understand their complex contributions to human health.
+Using budding yeast and human cell models, the group focuses on genome maintenance and natural or environmental challenges to chromosome stability.
 Because of similarities in genome organization, enzymatic processes and genetic controls, findings with yeast are often applicable to human disease.

 Repair, recombination, mutagenesis and checkpoint functions are investigated to understand sources of genome instability and mechanisms of coping with DNA damage, particularly double-strand breaks (DSBs).
 The functionality of human genes and networks are examined in these processes, with special emphasis on the prominent p53 tumor suppressor and stress responses.
-To facilitate these studies, the CSG develops a variety of highly sensitive systems for identifying subtle genome variations and responses that extend from chromosomal at-risk motifs (ARMs) and structures to regulated transactivation by human master regulators.
+To facilitate these studies, the group develops a variety of highly sensitive systems for identifying subtle genome variations and responses that extend from chromosomal at-risk motifs (ARMs) and structures to regulated transactivation by human master regulators.

 Major areas of research:

-- Genetic and structure-function relationships in replication, repair and mutation avoidance (also see Dmitry Gordenin: Chromosome Stability Group)
+- Genetic and structure-function relationships in replication, repair and mutation avoidance

 - Sources of double-strand breaks, genetic consequences and mechanisms of repair

 - Organization and evolution of p53 tumor suppressor master regulatory network and consequences of mutations